 Children end up being “brittle and burned out”

-When the first question asked at the end of the day is “What did you make on your math test?” instead of, “How was your day?” then the value of the test score is more than that of the child.
-Children begin to believe that their value and worth is how well they are able to perform instead of being valued and loved unconditionally.
+What is the first question asked at the end of the day?
+“What did you make on your math test?” instead of, “How was your day?” communicates that the test score is more important than the child.
+Children begin to believe that their value and worth depend upon their performance.
+By addressing the child first, their worth develops by knowing they are valued and loved unconditionally.

-Once they make it to the end of high school after trying to make sure they have done everything to the standard of perfection that we ourselves have not been held to, they are exhausted!
-They are struggling under a mound of anxiety and depression, still wondering if they are “enough.”
+Throughout high school, they keep performing.
+They try to make sure they have done everything to the standard of perfection set forth by their parents.
+Deep inside, they are seeking approval and praise.
+They develop unhealthy patterns leading to exhaustion.
+They often finish high school struggling under a mound of anxiety and depression wondering if they are “enough.”

 Children end up lacking self-efficacy